 Check Oil Hot or Cold

-You May Like Best Engine Assembly Lube Reviews
+Read Also: Best Engine Assembly Lube Reviews

 What to Use When Checking Oil

-To check the oil of your vehicle, you use a dipstick.
-Before using the dipstick, make sure that it is dry.
-You can get it out and wipe it with a clean cloth before dipping it back.
 The dipstick has some markings on it.
 It shows you the highest and the lowest level.
 Your oil should not exceed the maximum marking; neither should it go below the minimum marking on the dipstick.
-Your oil level should be somewhere in the middle of the two marks on the dipstick.
+The motor oil is overfilled if it is above the max line.
+But if it is below the minimum line, you have low engine oil.

-How to Check Engine Oil
+How to Check Engine Oil Like a Pro

 Step 1: Park Your Vehicle